Introduction to Django Reverse

 Redirect_Variable = reverse(redirect_url_name)

-The redirect variable is the variable here which will have the reversed value.
-So the reversed url value will be placed here.
-So for the name of the url mentioned in the redirect_url_name, a url value will be allocated in the backend.
-This url value allocated in the backend will be associated to the redirect variable.
-Next the actual reverse function is used. the actual reverse function is used for performing the reverse happen.
-This method will be responsible for getting the new url value reversed.
-With the reverse function the name of the redirect url has to be specified.
-The name of url value specified here will for the redirect url name from the url’s.py file.
+The redirect variable is the variable here that will have the reversed value.
+We assign the reversed URL value here.
+The backend allocates the URL value for the specified name in redirect_url_name and associates it with the redirect variable.
+We then use the actual reverse function to perform the reverse operation.
+This method is responsible for retrieving the new URL value in reverse.
+With the reverse function, the redirect url name must be specified.
+The name of url value specified here will be for the redirect url name from the url’s.py file.

-The reverse function can be considered very useful in url handling and it helps to avoid any future breakdown in the application because of its capability to hold url values in it.
-The functioning of reverse function can be divided into three straightforward methods as like below,
+The reverse function is highly useful in URL handling.
+It helps avoid any future breakdown in the application because of its capability to hold url values in it.
+The reverse function can be divided into three straightforward methods:

 1) Declare the url to be framed in the url’s.py file.
 This is the most critical section.
 All future references of the url will happen from here only.

-2) Next from the url’s.py file go to the view and in the new view the reverse function has to be declared with the variable name of the url hardcoded in it.
-This section is responsible for reversing the url field name into a valid url value.
+2) Next, from the url’s.py file, go to the view, and in the new view, the reverse function has to be declared with the variable name of the url hardcoded in it.
+This section reverses the url field name into a valid url value.

 url.py: